-The Coca-Cola/KAB Recycling Bin Grant program includes a dedicated opportunity for colleges and universities through a similar process to the Public Space grants.
+The Coca-Cola/KAB Recycling Bin Grant program includes a dedicated opportunity for both 2 year community colleges and 4 year colleges and universities through a similar process to the Public Space grants.
 Campuses will submit a proposal using a separate online application, requesting a specific style of bin and describing how they would be used.

 Colleges and universities are small cities that generate large numbers of cans and bottles and offer an opportunity to encourage recycling at a time when many students are developing lifelong habits.
 By targeting colleges, the grant’s purpose is to help campuses overcome obstacles to implement or expand recycling programs that address long term recycling participation.

 All colleges will complete the same application and indicate what type of college they are.
 Schools can choose one bin style from a menu of different styles designed for various campus settings.
 Schools are encouraged to request the full number of bins they need, but in most cases the grant awards will provide bins to target a specific area or group of buildings on campus.
 Applicants will be notified whether a grant has been awarded.
 Arrangements will be made to ship the awarded bins directly to the recipient campuses in early summer at no cost to the college.
 The grant program awards recycling bins which become the property of the institution.
 No direct funding is provided.

 What are the responsibilities of the colleges and universities that receive a grant?

 Recipient campuses are responsible for implementing all collection and processing arrangements.
 Grant recipients are expected to track and submit weights for the quantity of recyclables collected in two reports, the first due six months after receiving the grant followed by a second, approximately one year after receiving the bins.
 Recipients are also expected to recognize their grant award through campus and local media communications in coordination with grant administrators.

 A complete list of available bins can be viewed here.